Welcome / Bienvenu

 A campaign using the procedural system of 5PFH as a campaign motor, played with other rules sets.

-After three attempts to create a universe I want to actually play in, I have finally come up with an idea that I think combines the ingredients I am looking for : plentiful background material, historical research, an epic feel, but with familiar and recurring settings.
+After three attempts to create a universe I want to actually play in, I have finally come up with The Best Idea Ever.

-- Whilst rivalry between the Houses will provide the basic adventuring of the 5PFH generator, a Greek myth will provide the elements of the Story Clock.
+In terms of playing style, rivalry between dynasties, often fueled by the Gods, will provide the basic adventuring of the 5PFH generator; a given Greek myth will provide the elements of the Story Clock.
+There is not meant to be copious interaction between different star systems; interstellar travel is possible, but acutely painful and possibly fatal.

-- The characters are ostracised individuals.
+The heroes, since I will begin in the Olympus System, will be Ostraka, ostracised individuals.
 The solar system has a fair number of these, who band together and form a useful reserve of mercenaries (somewhat akin to Ronin...).
-Their aim goes from simple survival by banding together, to attempting to gain citizenship, or even pleasing the Olympians which can be a road to personal glory.
+Their aim goes from simple survival by banding together, to attempting to gain citizenship, or even pleasing the Gods which can be a road to personal glory.
 They also attract other individuals who live outside the polis system, such as young Spartans in their rite of passage; Titans; wandering actors,...

 - Depending on the myth being played, they may be following a great hero (for example, they would be part of Odysseus' fleet, or Herakles companions,...)